Wavix/w-alerts/README.md

-# wAlerts
+# ElasticSearch Rule-Based Alert Engine

-This is an application that reads a directory with rules (RULES_DIR) every minute, runs a query, including data aggregation in ElasticSearch, and decides whether an alert has occurred or not based on the conditions specified inside.
+This application reads a directory containing rules (RULES_DIR) every minute, executes queries with data aggregation in ElasticSearch, and determines whether alerts should be triggered based on the conditions specified within these rules.

-The application does not have a database.
-In the development environment, you can add, modify, and delete rules, and the app will re-read them within a minute.
-In production mode, the application reads the rules once upon startup.

-The current registry state is available via GET /status for the zabbix agent (for ex.).

-Also, the application supports a bundle of rules in one file

-Example of a response to the GET /status request:
+The application operates without a database.
+The current system status is available via the GET /status endpoint, which can be used by monitoring tools such as Zabbix.
+Additionally, the application supports bundling multiple rules in a single file and http requests.

+### Example Response from GET /status:
 ```json
 {
   "status": [